lightbug-io/docs/apps/cloud/account/notifications.md

 ### Confirmation

-Once you have enabled the API push notifications, you will receive a confirmation message to the URL you have set up.
+Once you have enabled the API push notifications, and an event has triggered that would cause a notification, you will receive a confirmation message to the URL you have set up.

 The message will be in JSON format and will contain the following: